Cale gently playing with pup.

 Soundness is important to us which is why we work hard to breed out any potential health risks from our program.
 All of our dogs have Hip & Elbow Certifications with the Orthopedic Foundation for Animals, as well as Eye Health Certifications Annually.
 We GUARANTEE ALL of our puppies sold to pass hips, elbows, eyes and to be clear on EIC (Excercise Induced Collapse) and PRA (Progessive Retinal Atrophy) by 25 months of ages or it will be replaced with another puppy of quality of the same sex and color, without asking for the return of the original pup.

-Mike retired from gundog training but Connie continues to manage puppy care and the public relations while their granddaughter- Tabby, manages the kennel, breedings and basic training.
+Connie continues to manage puppy care and the public relations while their granddaughter- Tabby, manages the kennel, breedings and basic training.
 Tabby's husband- Mikey, helps with the field and puppy training as well.
+Even the kids, Tanner & Cale, help with puppy socialization and training!
 They plan to continue the Micons lines for years to come.